Skip to content

 • And are especially impactful if you also come in with a small down payment

-Generally speaking, a credit score of 740 or above should land you in the lowest-risk bracket, up until May 1st, 2023 (changes are coming).
+Generally speaking, a credit score of 780 or above should land you in the lowest-risk bracket (it used to be 740 and before that 720).
+So it has gotten harder.

 This lower monthly mortgage payment will allow you to save on interest over the entire mortgage term.